 All the other stuff?
 I donate because I know the owner won’t take it to sell.
 I don’t bring anything in on hanger–verboten!–and I respect the posted drop-off and pick-up times.

 7. Understand that you’ll make money but you won’t get rich

 The key to successfully consigning clothes is understanding that you’re never going to make back 100% of what you spent on the clothing, shoes or accessories you’re selling.
 However, you will get something for them, most likely.
 Some consignment stores offer a 50/50 split.
 Others are 60/40.
 Just make sure you understand the payout terms ahead of time so you don’t leave disappointed.

-Now a quick follow-up to the posts I’d written in the past about selling on ThredUp.com, with which I had grown disillusioned over time as a place for consigning clothes.
+Now a quick follow-up to the posts I’d written in the past about selling on ThredUp.com and to address which is better–Poshmark or ThredUp.
+I’d grown disillusioned over time with ThredUp as a place for consigning clothes.
 I think as a site for buying used clothes, ThredUp is just fine.